DataDog/dd-trace-py/docs/configuration.rst

    DD_SITE:
      default: datadoghq.com
      description: |
-         Specify which site to use for uploading profiles.
+         Specify which site to use for uploading profiles and logs.
 Set to ``datadoghq.eu`` to use EU site.

    DD_TRACE_ENABLED: